 She’s an active and passionate speaker, hosting and participating in a wide range of workshops, conference talks and panels, including being a chosen speaker at the inaugural TEDx Leamington Spa in 2015.
 (See below for full speaking credits, and email natalie@PressSpace.net for speaking enquiries.)

-Natalie was listed as one of the Top 100 Women in Games in 2015, and is also proud to be an official industry Ambassador for gaming-for-the-disabled charity SpecialEffect, a STEMnet Video Games Ambassador committed to encouraging young people into careers in games and technology, and a Next Gen Skills Academy Aspiring Women mentor.
+Natalie was listed as one of the Top 100 Women in Games in 2015, and was awarded the MCV Women in Games Career Mentor award in 2017.
+She is also proud to be an official industry Ambassador for gaming-for-the-disabled charity SpecialEffect, a STEMnet Video Games Ambassador committed to encouraging young people into careers in games and technology, and a Next Gen Skills Academy Aspiring Women mentor.

 Want to know more?
 Check out Natalie’s LinkedIn profile here.